 The communists, Marxists and those who follow that idea, they were calling religion, "The dope.
 Dope, drugs for the masses of people."
-That's the time that Farrak came in, him too.
+That's the time that Farad came into.
 There were many Christian writers or theologians, learned people in the Christian religion, they were questioning the nature of the government and if those governments were really governments that people should support and they were preaching that the real kingdom is coming, is near and that people should get ready for the new king, the kingdom, the promised kingdom.

 They were preaching the end of the world.
-This is a time that Farrak came in right there in Detroit area.
+This is a time that Farad came in right there in Detroit area.
 There were African-American church leaders preaching strange teachings to African-American people.
 Many of you perhaps still know about Father Divine.
 Father Divine was popular on this East Coast, right?
 Philadelphia?
 He also was popular in the Midwest, Detroit, and Chicago.
 He was popular.
 He had a following there.
 Father Divine told his people, "If they were to see G-d, to look to him."
 He was a Black man and he said, "If you want to see G-d, look to me."
 He called himself Father Divine.

-Farrak came into this kind of atmosphere.
+Farad came into this kind of atmosphere.
 This is a kind of atmosphere he came into.
 This is a kind of language environment that he came into.
 Now can you understand him coming up with his strange ideas?
 I think I would have come up with some strange ideas if I have been back there at that time, thinking of trying to find a way to awake people's mind.
 I might have come with a little strange idea like that myself.
 I don't know if G-d hadn't guided me.

 We are trying to present to you knowledge.
 Knowledge of the environment and things that were happening in the environment, so that you will be able to understand the rise of our community.
 The great role of Islam in the rise of our community.
-Mr. Farrak comes in and he introduces the sacred book of all Muslims to us, the Quran that he left with Honorable Elijah Muhammad is the same Quran that is with us now, same one read by Muslims all over this world ever since the time of Muhammad, the Prophet.
+Mr. Farad comes in and he introduces the sacred book of all Muslims to us, the Quran that he left with Honorable Elijah Muhammad is the same Quran that is with us now, same one read by Muslims all over this world ever since the time of Muhammad, the Prophet.
 I should say recited by them and studied by them ever since the time of Muhammad, the Prophet, present peace be on him.

 It's the same Quran.
 The other thing that was different was, it was translated into English by teachers, leaders, scholars of the Ahmadiyya movement.
 The Honorable Elijah Muhammad had Muhammad Ali translation of the Quran, translated by the Ahmadiyya [unintelligible 01:01:55] The Ahmadiyya movement, based in Lahore, Pakistan at that time.
 I think it still is, but they're outlawed they can't preach publicly.
-That was the Holy Quran had, but as for the Arabic, it was the same, no difference.
+That was the Holy Quran he had, but as for the Arabic, it was the same, no difference.
 In fact I have one at home.
-I [unintelligible 01:02:15] the Quran, that's what it was.
+I can pick it up and read things, it's the Quran, that's what it was.